EvitaKnits/stitch-space/README.md

 ### Data Validation

-Comprehensive data format specifications are available in the API repository's readme.
+Comprehensive data format specifications are available in the API repository's README.
 This front-end ensures that only valid data is sent to the back end by performing field-level validation before submitting any requests.

 ### Error Messaging